-1. The four Gliding Clubs in the Vale of York:- York (Rufforth West); Yorkshire (Sutton Bank); Wolds (Pocklington) and Burn Gliding Clubsresponses, however we feel that there was opportunity for stakeholders to expand on any of their answers should it have been required.
+1. The four Gliding Clubs in the Vale of York:- York (Rufforth West); Yorkshire (Sutton Bank); Wolds (Pocklington) and Burn Gliding Clubs-

 The 'Yes'/ 'No' response requirement renders many of the questions 'leading'.
 A more open format would be more transparent.